Soho House Berlin

-Today it’s one of Mitte’s foremost havens of hip, offering quirkily decorated rooms that mix vintage with contemporary design tropes—think Bose sound systems and old-school record players, floral armchairs and art deco bathtubs.
-The recently unveiled lofts are even more astonishing, both for their capacious size and their industrial-chic aesthetic—some come with grand pianos and foosball tables.
-The hotel also has a rooftop pool and adjacent bar with views of Alexanderplatz, concept retail area, a private cinema and a library room that host occasional events open to the public, an in-house restaurant, and a Cowshed spa that’s a popular destination in its own right.
+Today, it’s one of Mitte’s foremost havens of hip, offering quirkily decorated rooms that mix vintage with contemporary design tropes—think Marshall speakers and old-school record players, floral armchairs, and art deco bathtubs.
+The lofts are even more astonishing, both for their capacious size and their industrial-chic aesthetic—some come with grand pianos and foosball tables.
+The hotel also has a rooftop pool and adjacent bar with views of Alexanderplatz, a concept retail area, a private cinema and library room with a bar that hosts occasional events open to the public, an in-house restaurant, and a Cowshed spa that’s a popular destination in its own right.

 It's history that unites a disparate city like Berlin and the Soho House in Mitte is no exception.
 The private members club and hotel occupies a Betahaus building which saw its incarnations go from department store to Communist archive storage space after the war.
 Following the model of Soho House London, the space was initially conceived as a safe haven for influential public figures and has largely retained that air of rarefied retreat.
 Guests sneak away from the urban din with one of 65 rooms or 20 short-term apartments, a rooftop pool (heated during the winter), a full Cowshed spa and gym, a 30-seat private screening room (members only), a basement library and several posh restaurants.
 English chic reigns in most rooms, with plush velvet armchairs and vintage touches like Robert's radios, but East Berlin's signature kitschy-cool is never far.